gigamaster/ui-theme-doc/docs/customization.md

 New
 {: .label .label-green }

-Just the Docs supports two color schemes: light (default), and dark.
+UI Theme Doc (Just the Docs) supports two color schemes: light (default), and dark.

 To enable a color scheme, set the `color_scheme` parameter in your site's `_config.yml` file: